grafana/mimir/docs/sources/tools/tenant-injector.md

 # Tenant injector

-The tenant injector is a standalone HTTP proxy that injects the `X-Scope-OrgID` header with a value that you specify in the `-tenant-id` flag to incoming HTTP requests, and forwards the modified requests to the URL you specify in `-remote-address`.
+The tenant injector is a standalone HTTP proxy.
+It injects the `X-Scope-OrgID` header with a value, which you specify via the `-tenant-id` flag, into incoming HTTP requests, and forwards the modified requests to the URL you specify via the `-remote-address` flag.

 You can use the tenant injector to query data for a tenant during development or troubleshooting.